 Garcia is the Managing Partner of Bracewell LLP’s San Antonio office, where she specializes in labor & employment law and immigration.
-Garcia also serves on the Board of Directors of Texas Public Radio, the Board of Trustees for the United Way of San Antonio and Bexar County, the Executive Committee for the Free Trade Alliance San Antonio, the Board Development Committee of the Girl Scouts of Southwest Texas and the Western District of Texas Admissions and Disciplinary Committee.
+Garcia also serves on the Board of Directors for Texas Public Radio, the Board of Trustees for the United Way of San Antonio and Bexar County, the Board of Directors for the Free Trade Alliance San Antonio, the Board Development Committee for the Girl Scouts of Southwest Texas and the Western District of Texas Admissions and Disciplinary Committee.

-She holds law degree and Master’s of Public Affairs from the University of Texas at Austin.
-She also earned a Bachelor of Science in Foreign Service from Georgetown University in Washington D.C.
+Garcia holds law degree and Master’s of Public Affairs from the University of Texas at Austin.
+She also earned a Bachelor of Science in Foreign Service from Georgetown University in Washington, D.C.